EmmaSabbadini/Cell-Segmentation-Biomedical-Imaging-Final/README_CSCI3397.md

 Callie also created test_change_sigma.py and 3b_pq_change_sigma to test the effect of changing sigma within the training of the model, as opposed to solely in post-processing, and to do so during computation of the PQ metric, respectively.

+### Report Breakdown

+Again, all group members collaborated to understand and write all sections of the report.
+The sections were written by group members as follows:

+Callie: Abstract, Introduction, Model, U-net Architecture, Experiments, Results, Further Work

+Emma: Dataset, ... (add sections you worked on)

+Austin: Realted Work, Loss Function, ... (add sections you worked on)

 ### Requirements
 * Python: 3.6
 * Tensorflow: 2.0.0